 The amount of time it takes to increase the blood volume can depend on:

 - the rate of blood loss

 - the extent of blood loss

-- underlying medical conditions, such as heart disease or taking blood thinners
+- any underlying medical conditions, such as heart disease or taking blood thinners

 Hypovolemic shock and older adults

-It is even more important that older adults receive prompt treatment as soon as they or an individual near them recognizes hypovolemic shock.
+It is especially important that older adults receive prompt treatment as soon as they, or individuals near them, recognize any signs of hypovolemic shock.

 Hypovolemic shock is a medical emergency in which blood volume drops to a dangerous level.
 It occurs when the body loses excessive amounts of water and salt.
 The condition has four stages.
 By the fourth stage, a person’s condition becomes critical.